-- if you have been married before you must bring a certified copy with a raised seal of the divorce decree (or death decree) to the town office. this is really, really important so make sure you have the correct document.
+If you have been married before you must bring a certified copy with a raised seal of the divorce decree (or death decree) to the town office.
+This is really, really important so make sure you have the correct document.

-- the marriage license fee is $40.
+The marriage license fee is $40 (as of 2019).

-- there is no blood test required.
+There is no blood test required.

-- there is no waiting period after your file your intention to wed, but some smaller town offices might need time to process the license. always ask them how long it will take before you can take it with you.
+There is no waiting period after your file your intention to wed, but some smaller town offices might need time to process the license.
+Always ask them how long it will take before you can take it with you.

-- you need two witnesses to your ceremony, but they don't have to be adults.
+You need two witnesses to your ceremony, but they don't have to be adults.

-if you have any questions about getting married in maine that i wasn't able to answer for you, contact the Maine CDC Vital Records Office (207) 287-3771.
+If you have any questions about getting married in Maine that I wasn't able to answer for you, contact the Maine CDC Vital Records Office (207) 287-3771.